-Many of my clients are offered a recruiting management system through companies like Hireology, JazzHR, and CareerPlug.
+Many of my clients use a recruiting management system through companies like Hireology, JazzHR, and CareerPlug.
 And when I first talk with them, they think they have a recruiting problem.

 They usually don’t.